kumi-minh-nguyen/nginx-plus-hol-2024/ingress-controller/readme.md

     kubectl apply -f /home/ubuntu/hol/cafe-bluegreen-vs.yaml
     ```

-5. Open a Chrome tab for https://cafe.example.com/coffee, and check the Auto Refresh box at the bottom of the page.
+5. Open a Firefox tab for https://cafe.example.com/coffee, and check the Auto Refresh box at the bottom of the page.

     Check the statistics on the Plus Dashboard Cafe upstreams...
 Do you see approximately an 80/20 Requests ratio between coffee-mtls and tea-mtls?
 You can configure the ratio in 1% increments, from 1-99%.